tchalauxclergue/RainErosivity/README.md

                                            # precip.units = "mm",              # Optional: To correctly calculate the I30 according to the precipitation unit (default: mm)
                                            # min.temperature = 0               # Optional: The minimum temperature below which rainfall is considered as snowfall (default 0 degree Celsius)
                                            # digits = 0,                       # Optional: Number of digits for the EI30 value (default 0)
+                                           energy.formula = "BrownFoster1987", # Formula to calculate raindrop energy among: WischmeierSmith1965, WischmeierSmith1978, and BrownFoster1987
-                                           # ir.factor = 0.08                  # Optional: An integer specifying the value to which the precipitation intensity for each time interval should be multiplicated to (0.04 (Renard and Freimund, 1994) or 0.08 (RUSLE2; Yin et al., 2017) (Default))
+                                           ir.factor = 0.082,                   # An integer that need to be specified if *energy.formula* is specifying the value to which the precipitation intensity for each time interval should be multiplicated to.
                                            # save.dir = dir.example,           # Optional: Directory path for saving the results
                                            # note = "example"                  # Optional: Additional note to append to the file name
                                            )